The following are questions and answers that you may have when you use your Azure Import/Export service to transfer data into Azure storage.

 Yes.
 Azure Import/Export service supports Cloud Solution Providers (CSP) subscriptions.

-Can I use the Azure Import/Export service to copy PST mailboxes and SharePoint data to O365?
+Can I use the Azure Import/Export service to copy PST mailboxes and SharePoint data to Microsoft 365?

 Yes.
-For more information, go to Import PST files or SharePoint data to Office 365.
+For more information, go to Overview of importing your organization's PST files.

 Can I use the Azure Import/Export service to copy my backups offline to the Azure Backup Service?